vrcAlbert/documentation-api/source/php/configuration/application/appdesk.rst

     :order_by:
     :childs: Array of model class name.
 Which models instances are children.
     :dataset: dataset information sent by objects in json format.
+    :callback: Array of callback functions allowing you to customize the query (first parameter is the query).

 :roots: